brettalanmeyer/ping-pong/README.md

 ## TODO

+* change css for 'active' match on matches list
 * Add title attributes to skype messages
 * Multiple offices - generate an unexposed api key for each office that can only be given out by admin ** how to clear session once an change has been made